sameer-pictory/shadcn-storybook/README.md

-# Pictory UI Components
+# Shadcn UI Components

-A collection of reusable React components for Pictory's UI, built with React, Tailwind CSS, and Storybook.
+A collection of reusable React components built with React, Tailwind CSS, and Storybook.

 ## Components